mattdesl/mp4-wasm-encoder/README.md

 # mp4-wasm-encoder

+### :bulb: Update - Project Moved

+See the [mp4-h264](https://github.com/mattdesl/mp4-h264) module which wraps most of this demo up as a ES module.

+What follows below is early R&D / proof-of-concept.

+---

 Fast client-side MP4 encoding demo based on a fork of [Trevor Sundberg's](https://github.com/TrevorSundberg/h264-mp4-encoder) npm library.
 Currently only works in Chrome due to OffscreenCanvas.

 > [[ Demo Link ]](https://mattdesl.github.io/mp4-wasm-encoder/)